-It is recommended that sidewall vent terminations in excess of 24 inches (0.6 M) in vertical length be supported by EITHER the Direct Vent Termination Kit shown in Table 12 or by field-supplied brackets or supports fastened to the structure.
+It is recommended that sidewall vent terminations in excess of 24 inches (.6 M) in vertical length be supported by EITHER the Direct Vent Termination Kit shown in Table 12 or by field-supplied brackets or supports fastened to the structure.

-Determine an appropriate location for termination kit using the guidelines provided in section "Locating The Vent Termination" in this instruction.
+guidelines provided in section "Locating The Vent Termination" in this instruction.

 - Cut two holes, one for each pipe, of appropriate size for pipe size being used. - 2.
 Loosely install elbow in bracket (if used) and place assembly on combustion-air pipe. - 3.
-Install bracket as shown in Fig. 49 and 51.
+Install bracket as shown in Fig. 47 and 49.

-NOTE: For applications using vent pipe option indicated by dashed lines in Fig. 49 and 50, rotate vent elbow 90° from position.
+NOTE: For applications using vent pipe option indicated by dashed lines in Fig. 47 and 48, rotate vent elbow $90^{\circ}$ from position.